pararman/PerformYard-Challenge/README.md

 # Testing
 Unit tests can be run using `npm run test`

 Coverage can be checked using `npm run test:coverage`

 # Linting
 This project uses `Biome` to lint.

 Linting can be run with `npm run lint`

+File formatting can be run with `npm run format`